cnnrrss/nbaconsole/README.md

 # NBA Console

-A minimal NBA scoreboard presented in the terminal using gocui
+A minimal NBA scoreboard terminal application using the populer gocui library

 ## Usage